Starry-AXQG/Context-Menu-Icons/README.md

 ✨ Some preview images of display effects, all the menus have been correctly mapped with icons

 # 🚀 Announcement:
+This project will undergo frequent and continuous updates to ensure that it remains functional even after browser updates.

+Added appropriate icons to the context menus of zenFolderand zenWorkspace(Zen v1.15b)  ✅

 ✨Since version 1.4, you can choose from two sets of icon packs: ZenUI or FluentUI （For the Firefox browser, you can only choose FluentUI.）

 If you are using Firefox v140 or Zen v1.14, please use the CMI v1.5.Otherwise, please use v1.4.1